ErhanKRL/HYF-React-Project/README.md

 - Poke Game is a multiple page application and uses client-side routing.
 - There is a landing page and an app page.
-- Application is basically a kind of jackpod that user can gain or lose point according to total experience points of characters at every roll.
+- Application is basically a kind of jackpod that user can gain or lose fake money according to total experience points of characters at every roll.
 - Context API, useState hook and prop drilling is used at neccessary places.
 - Data s are provided by [pokeapi.co](https://pokeapi.co/docs/v2#pokemon) API.